Please read the “TCT Disclaimer,” under the True Crime tab at the top of the page before reading any true crime posts.

-From all accounts, she wasn’t his girlfriend at all, but if he was that into her to say she was. that might go to motive…
+From all accounts, she wasn’t Michael’s girlfriend at all, but if he was that into her to say she was, that might go to motive.

 The defence also brought out Martha’s diary passages, claiming it was known by all the kids in the neighbourhood, and at school, that Michael Skakel had a crush on Martha, some might even say he was kind of obsessed with her.

 One passage, written by Martha, read: “Michael was so totally out of it that he was being a real asshole in his actions & words.
 He kept telling me that I was leading Tom on when I don’t like him (except as a friend)… Michael jumps to conclusions.
 I can’t be friends w/ Tom, just because I talk to him, it doesn’t mean I like him.
 I really have to stop going over there.”

 Rushton Skakel and all of the Skakel siblings attended the trial at one point or another, including Tommy, who lived in Massachusetts and reportedly hadn’t been in the same room with Michael in decades.

 On June 7, 2002, Michael Skakel was found guilty of murdering Martha Moxley.
 He was sentenced to 20 years to life.
 He was assigned to the Garner Correctional Institution in Newton.